I am often asked to recommend books on topics ranging from apologetics to leadership. Here are the books I immediately suggest in 18 areas:

 For those who must lead a process of change in their companies or organizations, Harvard Business School professor John Kotter provides a step-by-step and proven guide to this daunting task.

-For those on boards transitioning to Policy Governance (as our board has recently done), as well as those already working under Policy Governance, these booklets are indispensible guides to implementing and developing expertise in this approach to governance.
+For those on boards transitioning to Policy Governance (as our board has recently done), as well as those already working under Policy Governance, these booklets are indispensable guides to implementing and developing expertise in this approach to governance.

 Life of the Mind